MooseOnTheRocks/bf2py/README.md

 # bf2py
-A Brainfuck to Python optimizing compiler.
+A Brainfuck to Python optimizing compiler with partial CLI support.